Gardening: Growing Great Habits

 When you are crouching, change your posture frequently.
 Alternate between kneeling on both knees, kneeling on one knee, sitting using a little stool, etc. Doing this will better distribute the stress on your joints and it will ensure that your muscles don’t get tired too quickly.
 After 10-15 minutes, change positions!

 Sit as close as possible to the task you are doing.
 When your arms are closer to your body, you reduce the load on your shoulders and elbows.
 It will allow you to work more while also decreasing your risk of injury.
 In addition, by being close, it is easier to keep a straight posture.
-Rounding or twisting your back when you are crouching can be quite demanding on your low back.
+Rounding or twisting your back when you are crouching can be quite demanding on your lower back.

 If you have to lift a heavy load, use your legs and squat.
 This will allow you to generate more force and will also protect your back.
+For more tips on how to perform a perfect squat, our article on the subject can teach you all the ins and outs of the movement!

 Plan Ahead